OpenSourceEBike/BMSBattery_S_controllers_firmware/README.md

 Many thanks to the team of the Forumscontroller, Main functions are from [there](https://github.com/jenkie/Arduino-Pedelec-Controller)!

-After the main developer casainho decided to stop his activies in this project, the [fork of stancecoke](https://github.com/stancecoke/BMSBattery_S_controllers_firmware) will be maintained as the main path.
+After the main developer casainho decided to stop his activities in this project, the [fork of stancecoke](https://github.com/stancecoke/BMSBattery_S_controllers_firmware) will be maintained as the main path.
-Of course the origin projcect of casainho can still be found: [origin fork, not longer maintained](https://github.com/OpenSource-EBike-firmware/BMSBattery_S_controllers_firmware).
+Of course the origin project of casainho can still be found: [origin fork, not longer maintained](https://github.com/OpenSource-EBike-firmware/BMSBattery_S_controllers_firmware).

 ## About the project

 This firmware replaces the closed source one on Kunteng sine wave controllers.
 It enables you to change basically anything about the way the controller reacts to inputs (throttle, PAS, torque sensor, brake, displays) and handles different modes/states concerning  power output.
 A graphical tool is available, which allows the use of the firmware even for less experienced Windows users without programming knowledge.
-With the BluOsec android app you can control the assist level and set many paramters at runtime.
+With the BluOsec android app you can control the assist level and set many parameters at runtime.
 [BluOSEC App is now here](https://github.com/Xnyle/bluosec-apk/raw/master/BluOsec-release.apk).

 **But** if you want something added / changed that isn't already implemented / beta / buggy, you have to get involved yourself.
 This is a hobbyists project and there is no one else to blame than yourself if something isn't working as desired ;-)